tan-language/tan-lints/README.md

 This work is distributed under the terms of the Apache License (Version 2.0).
 See the [License](LICENSE.txt) for details.

-Any contribution intentionally submitted for inclusion in this project, as defined in the Apache-2.0 License, shall be licensed as above, without any additional terms or conditions.

 ## Disclaimer